miekedeyzel/VultureProjectR/README.md

-# The Effects of Climate Change on the Breeding Ecology of African White-backed Vultures: Analysis
+# The Effects of Weather on the Breeding Ecology of African White-backed Vultures: Analysis
 ### MSc in Conservation Biology – University of Cape Town
 **Author:** Mieke Deyzel